 - Pour melted butter mixture into the dry ingredients and mix to combine.

-- Turn out onto work surface and roll into a ball (no need to flour surface)
+Turn out onto work surface and knead into a ball (no need to flour surface)

-- Cool in the fridge for at least 30mins.
+Cool your 16 naked truffles in the fridge for at least 30mins!